Unpolarized Shafarevich conjectures for hyper-K\"ahler varieties: Finiteness of CM type hyper-Kähler varieties

-\end{remark} The following finiteness result for abelian varieties of CM type is obtained by Orr--Skorobogatov. \begin{theorem}[{\cite[Theorem 2.5]{OrrSkorobogatov}}] The geometric isomorphism classes of abelian varieties of CM type defined over a number field of bounded degree form a finite set. \end{theorem} Moreover, they used this to deduce a finiteness result of CM-points on a Shimura variety of abelian type. \begin{theorem}[{\cite[Proposition 3.1]{OrrSkorobogatov}}] Let $X$ be a component of the complex points of a Shimura variety of abelian type.
-The set of CM-points in $X$ defined over a number field of bounded degree is finite. \end{theorem}
+\end{remark} The following finiteness result for abelian varieties of CM type is obtained by Orr--Skorobogatov. \begin{theorem}[{\cite[Theorem 2.5]{OrrSkorobogatov}}] The geometric isomorphism classes of abelian varieties of CM type defined over a number field of bounded degree form a finite set. \end{theorem} Moreover, they used this to deduce a finiteness result of CM points on a Shimura variety of abelian type. \begin{theorem}[{\cite[Proposition 3.1]{OrrSkorobogatov}}] Let $\Sh$ be a component of the complex points of a Shimura variety of abelian type.
+The set of CM points in $\Sh$ defined over a number field of bounded degree is finite. \end{theorem}

-We now give the proof of the generalizations of these results for hyper-K\"ahler varieties of CM type.
+We now give a proof of the generalizations of these results for hyper-Kähler varieties of CM type.

 \begin{proof}[Proof of Theorem \ref{mainthm3}] We need to show the finiteness of the following set: